 The critical enzymes involved in the synthesis of other neurotransmitters such as dopamine, norepinephrine, and GABA have been cloned and available.
 The critical enzymes could be locally increased by gene transfer into a localized area of the brain.
 The increased productions of these and other neurotransmitters would have broad relevance to manipulation of localized neurotransmitter function and thus to a broad range of brain disease in which disturbed neurotransmitter function plays a crucial role.
 Specifically, these diseases could include schizophrenia and manic-depressive illnesses and Parkinson's Disease.
 It is well established that patients with Parkinson's suffer from progressively disabled motor control due to the lack of dopamine synthesis within the basal ganglia.
 The rate limiting step for dopamine synthesis is the conversion of tyrosine to L-DOPA by the enzyme, tyrosine hydroxylase.
-L-DOPA is effective (at least for the first few years of treatment).
+L-DOPA is then converted to dopamine by the ubiquitous enzyme, DOPA decarboxylase.
+That is why the well-established therapy with L-DOPA is effective (at least for the first few years of treatment).
 Gene therapy could accomplish the similar pharmacologic objective by expressing the genes for tyrosine hydroxylase and possible DOPA decarboxylase as well.
 Tyrosine is readily available within the CNS.